osmo-support-lab/discourse-migration/README.md

 # discourse-migration
-archive of entire osmosis commonwealth history, DO NOT DELETE
+archive of entire osmosis commonwealth history, DO NOT DELETE originals